just-containers/s6-overlay/README.md

 ## Init stages

 Our overlay init is a properly customized one to run appropriately in containerized environments.
-This section briefly explains how our stages work but if you want to know how a complete init system should work, you can read this article: [How to run s6-svscan as process 1](https://skarnet.org/software/s6/s6-svscan-1.html) by Laurent Bercot.
+This section briefly explains how stages work but if you want to know how a complete init system should work, you can read this article: [How to run s6-svscan as process 1](https://skarnet.org/software/s6/s6-svscan-1.html)

 1. **stage 1**: Its purpose is to set up the image to execute the supervision tree which will handle all the auxiliary services, and to launch stage 2.
 Stage 1 is where all the